-Activities coordinator pay in Birmingham January 2025
+Activities coordinator pay in Birmingham February 2026

 How much do activities coordinators in Birmingham get paid?

-Activities coordinators in Birmingham earn
+activities coordinators in Birmingham earn

 £10.15-12.27 per hour